top of page

 The 30,000 strong certified risk managers registered with the Global Association of Risk Professionals (GARP) work for top financial institutions and benefit from higher-than-average compensation based on an article published on Wall Street Mojo.

+I discussed risk certification with my team to recognise their development and expertise.
+We explored the value of certifications and identified a list of those most relevant to our field.
 And it was that discussion, which gave me the idea for this blog.
 Please note that I can also help you implement and run your risk and compliance training.

 The competition among risk professionals is rising